erikgurzau/emotional-songs/lan/README-EN.md

 # Emotional Songs

 "Emotional Songs" is a university project that aims to analyze the emotions perceived by users while listening to certain songs.
-It is an application developed in Java, which uses a CLI (Command-Line Interface) based user interface.
+It is an application developed in Java.

-Thanks to this interface, users can interact with the application through text commands entered directly from the keyboard in a simple and intuitive way.
+Version `v1.0.0` uses a CLI (Command-Line Interface) based user interface, meaning users can interact with the application through text commands entered directly from the keyboard.

-It also allows users to create customized playlists based on the emotions that songs evoke in users.
-While listening, the application records feedback and emotions associated with individual songs, allowing the user to create a customized playlist that evokes the desired emotions.
+For data storage, an organized structure based on text files, similar in format to .csv files, is used.
+In this way, data can be easily managed and manipulated without the need for a complex database.

+In "Emotional Songs," customized playlists can be created with any song, and users have the ability to record their emotional reactions associated with each song in the playlist.
+To rate the emotion aroused by a song, users can select the desired emotion and assign an intensity value from 1 to 5.
+This feature allows users to keep track of the emotions evoked by songs and customize their playlists according to personal preferences.

-Finally, the application offers the ability to generate reports and summary statements of one's playlists, displaying the scores associated with different emotions.
-Using this tool, users can analyze their emotional reaction to songs, detecting any correlations between emotions and music preferences.
+Finally, the application offers the ability to generate reports and summary statements on the emotions felt while listening to the playlists, displaying the intensity assigned to different songs.
+Using this tool, users can analyze their emotional reaction to the songs, detecting any correlations between emotions and musical preferences.

-Emotions monitored by the app include joy, sadness, anger, fear, elation, and nostalgia.
-With this range of emotions, users can create customized playlists that evoke the desired feelings, making music listening an even more engaging and exciting experience.
+The emotion scale for being able to emotionally evaluate a piece of music is as follows: wonder, solemnity, tenderness, nostalgia, calm, power, joy, tension, and sadness.
+With this range of emotions, users can create customized playlists that evoke the desired feelings, making listening to music an even more engaging and exciting experience.

+The entire Emotional Songs project is inspired by the [GEMS](https://musemap.org/resources/gems) (Geneva Emotional Music Scale), a research project that aims to create a standardized scale to measure emotions elicited by music.

 ## Requirements